 The proposals fail to deliver a network of good quality multifunctional green infrastructure with different types of open space.
 The only significant open areas are reserved for retention drainage and other uses will be curtailed with no opportunity, for instance, for play provision or seating.
 Only two of the five small spaces shown as having a 'potential' play allocation are large enough to be able to sustain this use.
-The required enhancement of the A1 'woodland' is very minimal with nothing on two thirds of the boundary and an access road and house units pushed close to the A1 boundary fence.
+The required enhancement of the A1 'woodland' is very minimal with nothing but a few individual trees on five sixths of the boundary, caused by the access road and house units being pushed close to the A1 boundary fence.
 The interior of the development has minimal street tree planting - the central avenue is one side only.
-Other tree planting is on the open space edges or in private gardens - with no controlled management of the latter.
+Other tree planting is on the open space edges or in private gardens.
+The extent of driveways prohibits most garden planting and what is possible will have no controlled management.